gavinbeatty/mkvtomp4/README.markdown

 ========
 Gavin Beatty <gavinbeatty@gmail.com>

-mkvtomp4: Uses mpeg4ip, mkvtoolnix and ffmpeg to convert troublesome mkv files to mp4.
-The conversion does not re-encode the video and only re-encodes the audio if it doesn't use AAC codec (one can override this behaviour using --audio-codec).
+mkvtomp4: Uses mpeg4ip or GPAC's MP4Box, mkvtoolnix and ffmpeg to convert troublesome mkv files to mp4.
+The conversion does not re-encode the video and only re-encodes the audio if it doesn't use AAC codec (one can override this behaviour using `--audio-codec`).
 They will be playable on the Sony PS3.

 From the manual: